 (*Note: While this question can likely be answered in a complex formula via mathematics and physics, BullShooters is about exploring hunting and shooting via practical side of things—it’s a lot more fun this way.
 But we welcome your comments and theories on this matter, whether practical, or mathematical.)

-Bryce Towsley is a three-gun shooter, gun writer, reloader and frequent contributor to this magazine because he knows his stuff.
+The Naysayers Bryce Towsley is a three-gun shooter, gun writer, reloader and frequent contributor to this magazine because he knows his stuff.
 Towsley said he’s never seen a rifle consistently shoot better groups at longer range that it would shoot at shorter range.
 He says that of course it could happen due to a fluke, but he’s adamant that it’s impossible for a rifle to be more accurate at longer range on a consistent basis.

 Clay Spencer is a 1,000-yard benchrest shooting legend, a rifle/barrel maker of precision guns and an authority on the topic.
 Spencer owns Spencer Rifle Barrels, Inc, and the shooters of his rifles have earned multiple accolades in the biggest benchrest competitions for their accuracy.
 Clay and his disciples earn their keep by eliminated shooter error via benchrests, heavy rifles and load consistency.
 They measure, with calipers, every group they shoot, and they tediously record everything they do.